marcinbojko/linux_mint/README.md

 ### OS Tweaks

-- handle *.local domain with avahi
 - changes timezone and ntpd settings
-- handle mDNS with .local domains
 - modifies `sysctl` settings to start use `tcp_congestion_control` set to `bbr`
 - modifies `sysctl` settings to decrease default swappiness
 - changes `alternatives` for EDITOR